basinilya/rememberme/README.md

 Detect container HTTP listener has SSL/TLS enabled (`request.isSecure()` unreliable due to possible offload).
 Possibly use a custom `SSLSocketFactory` tweaked for "trust all" to access the HTTP listener on local host.

+Also send the offload headers like X-Forwarded-Proto or $WSIS to `/j_security_check`

 Possibly, switch to the Apache HTTP Client, because `HttpURLConnection` does not allow overriding the `Host:` header and this is important, if you have virtual servers.
 Alternatively, use a custom `java.net.Proxy` for both "trust-all" SSL Socket and that connects the virtual server URL to the real IP address.

 Encrypt and store the credentials on disk.